Moving at the speed of Learning: a case for mLearning and the iPod touch

 JUNE 29, 2009

 There has been a gap of several months since I last shared ideas in the form of a blog post on the topic of using iPods in Education.
 While the introduction of the iPhone and the iPod Touch has changed the rules in how handheld devices can be used in education, this series has laid dormant as I’ve been in the process of catching up with the technology.
-As I did not own neither an iPod Touch nor an iPhone, I didn’t feel confident that I could confidently discuss the benefits of using such devices in education.
 This is where the iPod Touch comes in.

 The Mobile Learner